ftg-iran/dfa-persian/08-Viewsets-and-Routers/README.md

-It’s worth noting that while we have used get_user_model to reference the User model here, there are actually three different ways to reference91 the User model in Django.
+It’s worth noting that while we have used get_user_model to reference the User model here, there are actually [three different ways to reference](https://docs.djangoproject.com/en/3.1/topics/auth/customizing/#referencing-the-user-model) the User model in Django.

-By using get_user_model we ensure that we are referring to the correct user model, whether it is the default User or a custom user model92 as is often defined in new Django projects.
+By using get_user_model we ensure that we are referring to the correct user model, whether it is the default User or a [custom user model](https://docs.djangoproject.com/en/3.1/topics/auth/customizing/#specifying-a-custom-user-model) as is often defined in new Django projects.

 Moving on we need to define views for each endpoint.
 First add UserSerializer to the list of imports.
 Then create both a UserList class that lists out all users and a UserDetail class